google/arolla/arolla/array/README.md

 **CreateArray**

-A helper functions to create a Array from span of values, or from ids and values.
+A helper functions to create an Array from span of values, or from ids and values.
 Ids must be in ascending order.

 These functions copy data, so they are not especially performance efficient.